PapenfussLab/PathOS/README.md

 Build management uses Gradle to build system modules and create shared artifacts such as JARs, WARs and TAR files.
 Internally, Atlassian Bamboo is used for continuous integration to perform builds of system modules triggered by developer commits to the code repository.

 The PathOS search engine is implemented in Apache Lucene.
 This is a powerful search framework allowing customised search capabilities over any text field in the PathOS domain model.

-## Quick Start

-The simplest way to experiment with PathOS is by accessing the [cloud instance](http://115.146.87.30:8746/PathOS) set up on the Nectar research cloud.

-There are two ways to virtualise PathOS for easy deployment, Docker containers or a Virtual Machine.
-[Docker](http://www.docker.com) is the most powerful method as it allows lightweight containers to be built with minimal configuration files and then be deployed on a wide variety of operating systems such as: Lunix,MacOS,AWS,Azure and even Windows and Windows Server.
-Most PathOS deployment testing has been on Macs and Linux.
-The instructions for Docker deployment can be found [here](https://github.com/PapenfussLab/PathOS/tree/master/Dockish-PathOS).

-To trial the system locally as a VM, a demonstration virtual machine has been implemented as an easy way to experiment with an operational PathOS instance.
-See [here](https://github.com/PapenfussLab/PathOS/tree/master/VirtualMachine).

 ## Installation
 PathOS has been deployed in a number of clinical environments but is a large complex application with a number of interfaces to external systems that need to be integrated for full featured operation.
 It has been built from the ground up to meet the clinical workflow needs of the Peter MacCallum Cancer Centre and this is reflected in some of the architectural decisions.